Mike Yastrzemski Player Props: Giants vs. Yankees

 Yankees Pitching Rankings (2022)

-- Yankees pitchers combined to surrender 157 home runs (one per game), the seventh-fewest in the big leagues.
+- The Yankees gave up the seventh-fewest home runs in baseball (157 total, one per game).

-- Schmidt takes the mound for his first start of the season for the Yankees.
+- Brito will start for the Yankees, his first of the season.

-- The 27-year-old right-hander pitched in relief and threw one inning in his last appearance on Wednesday, Oct.
-19 against the Houston Astros.
+- The righty is pitching in his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.